 Chimney Rock, Elberta, Little Moab, Mosida, utah, utah county, West Desert

 Chimney Rock was one of my favorite areas to go explore as a kid, it is very close to Little Moab and Nutty Putty Cave (which is closed now.)

 Dividend was a one of the mining communities down the hill just east of Eureka.

 The Goshen Valley is a 17-milelong valley located in southern Utah County.

 A southern arm (Goshen Bay), of Utah Lake bisects the valley, with western shore valley areas extending north to Mosida, at the south end of Lake Mountain.

-Adjacent just south of West Mountain is another mountain, Warm Springs Mountain, (5,537 feet) its western flank is the site of the abandoned mining operation, the Tintic Standard Reduction Mill, (Known as Harald, Utah) and adjacent west is Warm Springs.
+Adjacent just south of West Mountain is another mountain, Warm Springs Mountain, its western flank is the site of the abandoned mining operation, the Tintic Standard Reduction Mill, (Known as Harold, Utah) and adjacent west is Warm Springs.